dtinit/data-transfer-project/README.md

 * [Code of Conduct](CODE_OF_CONDUCT.md)

 ## Current State
 Data Transfer Project is in its early stages, and we are actively looking for partner organizations and individuals to contribute to the project.
 We are continuing to define the architecture and implementation.
 Since the code is in active development, please do thorough testing and verification before implementing.
-It has not been

 ## Contact Info
 Please contact [dtp-discuss@googlegroups.com](mailto:dtp-discuss@googlegroups.com)